-Component #1 - The Toilet: The toilet component is simply a collection device.
+Component #1 - The Toilet: The toilet component is simply a collection receptacle.
 Its purpose is to collect human excrement, both urine and feces, in a waterproof container or "toilet receptacle."
 The "toilet material" is collected before it comes into contact with the environment -- human excrement does not contact soil or water.
 The toilet material is not referred to as "human waste" because nothing that goes into a humanure toilet becomes waste.
-It is all constructively recycled via composting.
+It is all constructively recycled via thermophilic composting.
 Hence, the term "humanure" has become popular when referring to human excrement that is recycled through composting systems.
 The term "waste" is not used, associated with, or appropriate when discussing humanure toilet systems.
-This is a sanitation system that involves neither waste nor disposal.
+There is no waste involved in this process.

 The size and type of toilet receptacle can vary from place to place, depending on availability and purpose.
 For example, in the U.S., 5-gallon (20 liter) plastic receptacles are widely available, both new and used.
 This size receptacle is attractive for a small-scale system because the receptacle can be easily carried by a single person.
 They are also inexpensive or free, are water proof, have tight lids, and can last a long time.
-This system is not to be confused with a "bucket toilet," which is human excrement deposited into a bucket without cover material, then discarded into the environment as waste.
-Bucket toilets, however, can easily be converted into humanure toilets by adding the other two components of the system (cover materials and compost bins).
+This system is not to be confused with a 'bucket toilet," which is human excrement deposited into a bucket without cover material, then discarded into the environment as waste.
+Bucket toilets, however, can easily be converted into humanure toilets by adding the other two components of the system.

 Larger toilet receptacles can also be utilized in humanure systems.
 Experimentation is underway with larger toilet receptacles such as 55 gallon (220 liter) containers that can be maneuvered either by two persons or by machinery.
-Also, direct deposit humanure toilets eliminate the toilet collection device altogether and are instead designed to deposit the humanure directly into a compost bin.
+Also, direct deposit humanure toilets eliminate the toilet collection device altogether and are instead designed to deposit the humanure directly into the compost pile.

-The purpose of the toilet device is to collect toilet material in such a manner as to prevent unsanitary contact with the environment, allowing for sanitation without environmental pollution.
+The purpose of the toilet device is to collect toilet material in such a manner as to prevent any contact with the environment.
+This allows for sanitation without environmental pollution.
 In addition, the toilet allows for the collection of toilet materials in such a manner that the human excrement is primed for thermophilic composting.
 The purpose of thermophilic composting is to subject the toilet materials to robust microbial activity which produces heat generated by thermophilic microorganisms.
 This process has been scientifically proven to destroy human pathogens, rendering the toilet material hygienically safe and achieving the true essence of "sanitation."

-"Urine diversion" is the practice among some compost toilet circles of diverting the urine from the solids inside a toilet.
-This practice is counter-productive to the humanure system.
+Urine diversion is counter-productive to the humanure system.
 Urine provides essential moisture and nitrogen required for thermophilic composting.
 When it is removed from the toilet contents, it creates a resultant organic mass that can be deficient in these two necessary ingredients and therefore can retard the extremely important thermophilic reaction.
 In addition, paper products are encouraged to be added to the toilet contents, such as toilet paper, toilet paper center cardboard rolls, etc. There is no reason to separate these into a trash bin when using a humanure toilet.
-Feminine hygiene products can also be added to human toilets, although the plastic components of these products will have to be manually removed from the finished compost as they do not decompose.
+Feminine hygiene products can also be added to human toilets, although the plastic components of these products will have to be manually screened from the finished compost as they do not microbially decompose.